-Title This is the accredited Unit title.
-Learning Outcomes Assessment Criteria Learning Outcomes set out what a candidate is expected to know, understand or be able to do as the result of a Assessment Criteria specify the standard a candidate is expected to meet to demonstrate that the Learning Outcomes of that Unit have been achieved.
-ATORY process of learning.
+Title This is the a This is the accredited Unit title.
+Learning Outcom es Assessment Criteria Learning Outcomes set out what a candidate is expected to know, understand or be able to do as the result of a process of learning.
+Assessment Criteria specify the standard a candidate is expected to meet to demonstrate that the Learning Outcomes of that Unit have been achieved.
 All Assessment Criteria must be achieved.
-MANDA Additional information about the Unit Appropriate additional information may be added here.
+MANDATORY Additional information about the Unit Appropriate additional information may be added here.
 Unit purpose and aim(s) This provides a succinct summary of the Learning Outcomes of the Unit.
-Details of the relationship between the Unit and other standards or curricula This will only be completed where there are relevant other professional standards or curricula.
+MANI Details of the relationship between the Unit and other standards or curricula This will only be completed where there are relevant other professional standards or curricula.
 Assessment requirements specified by a sector or regulatory body This will only be completed where a particular approach to assessment is required to meet the requirements of one or more qualifications.

-Assessment (evidence) Requirements: This section outlines the types of evidence that candidates must produce, how much evidence is required and where applicable, any restrictions on the way in which the evidence must be produced, ie the conditions of assessment, to meet the requirements of the Assessment Criteria.
-Guidance on Instruments of Assessment: Instruments of Assessment should be selected to meet the evidence required by the Assessment Criteria within the Unit.
+Assessment (evidence) Requirements:

+This section outlines the types of evidence that candidates must produce, how much evidence is required and where applicable, any restrictions on the way in which the evidence must be produced, ie the conditions of assessment, to meet the requirements of the Assessment Criteria.

+Ovidence on Instruments of Assessment

+Guidance on Instruments of Assessment:

+Instruments of Assessment should be selected to meet the evidence required by the Assessment Criteria within the Unit.
 In this section, some Instruments of Assessment may be suggested.
 However, their use is not mandatory.